alessfg/nginx-ansible-demo/README.md

 ### Ansible

-This demo has been developed and tested with Ansible `2.10` through `2.12`.
+This demo has been developed and tested with Ansible `2.11` through `2.12`.

 Instructions on how to install Ansible can be found in the [Ansible website](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 You will also need to download the latest Ansible NGINX collection and the latest Ansible AWS collection.
 To install the latest versions, you can use:

 `ansible-galaxy collection install -r ansible/requirements.yml`

+Finally, in order to use the `amazon.aws` collection, you will need to install the `boto3` and `botocore` Python packages.

 ### NGINX Plus (Optional)